- 1 The History of Hair Highlighting

 The History of Hair Highlighting

-Home hair coloring is not an uncommon practice all over the globe.
-Many women take to their own hands the future of their cosmetic appearance, due to the fact that hair dyes are now easily accessible at highly affordable rates.
-Going to the salon is obviously a more convenient way to get your hair highlights done, as you can leave it all to your hairstylist to decide which kind of highlights will best suit your hair type.
-They can do a careful analysis of the condition of your hair, your face shape, and your personal preferences and provide expert advice on which way to go when it comes to coloring your locks.
+Home hair coloring is not an uncommon practice, due to the fact that dyes are now easily accessible at highly affordable rates.
+Going to the salon is a more professional way to highlight your hair, as you can leave it all to your hairstylist to decide which kind of highlights will best suit you.
+They can do a careful analysis of the condition of your hair, the shape of your face, and provide expert advice on which way to go when it comes to highlights.

-Before we go to the step-by-step guide, here are a few tips when highlighting your hair at home:
+Here are a few tips to consider before you highlight your hair at home:

 How To Get "Dip Dyed" Highlights In Seven Steps

 Get Beautiful Ribbon Highlights In These Five Simple Steps